WebOrigami/docs/src/content/language/@true.md

 title: "@true"
 ---

-This is simply the JavaScript `true` value.
+This is the JavaScript `true` value.
 It exists so that Origami expressions can easily pass a `true` value to functions.